 Counselling offers people a chance to talk through issues and problems that are having an impact on their life in a safe, neutral environment.
 Our counsellors will not make any assumptions or judgements about you as a person or about what you share with them.
 They will help you to explore what is happening to you and support you to find ways of moving forwards.
-Our counsellors do not offer opinions, advice or guidance.

 How can counselling help?

 Our experience has shown that people who are struggling to come to terms with a loss such as miscarriage or stillbirth have found that being able to talk about them in a safe space has helped them with the grieving process.
 Before starting counselling we ask new clients to attend an initial assessment session which gives you an opportunity to find out more about Footsteps Counselling & Care and how counselling might be of help.